"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

+We are very grateful to Dougal Davis for many conversations on these matters and particularly for pointing out an error in our proof of the previous version of Proposition \ref{6.4}.
+We are also grateful to Igor Dolgachev for his question about unipotent singularities and to Simon Salamon for many kindnesses, which include drawing the picture. \begin{section}{The BGSS construction} To set the notation we begin by recalling a little of the machinery of reductive groups in a way that emphasizes the flag variety, and its intersection theory, of an affine group rather than the group itself.
+This approach is very well known, and details can be found in, for example, [MOSW].

-As the starting point of the discussion, fix a smooth connected affine algebraic group $G$ over a field $K$.
+As the starting point of the discussion, fix a smooth connected reductive\footnote{This assumption was omitted in a previous version of this paper.
+Otherwise, as was pointed out by a referee, the field $k$ must be assumed to be perfect.} algebraic group $G$ over a field $k$.
 Then [SGA3 XXII, Th.
 5.8.1 and Cor.
-5.8.3, pp. 228-230] there is an associated \emph{flag variety} $F$ over $K$ that parametrizes the maximal soluble subalgebras (the Borel subalgebras) of $\mathfrak g=\Lie G$; it is constructed as a subscheme of the Grassmannian $Gr(\mathfrak g)$.
-It is a smooth projective $K$-variety and is homogeneous under the obvious $G$-action; it is maximal among the set of homogeneous projective $K$-varieties the stabilizers of whose points are smooth.
-If $G$ has a Borel subgroup $B$ defined over $K$ then $F=G/B$, but we do not yet assume that such a subgroup exists; that is, we do not assume that $F$ has a $K$-point.
+5.8.3, pp. 228-230] there is an associated \emph{flag variety} $F$ over $k$ that parametrizes the maximal soluble subalgebras (the Borel subalgebras) of $\mathfrak g=\Lie G$; it is constructed as a subscheme of the Grassmannian $Gr(\mathfrak g)$.
+It is a smooth projective $k$-variety and is homogeneous under the obvious $G$-action; it is maximal among the set of homogeneous projective $k$-varieties the stabilizers of whose points are smooth, and the stabilizer of each point of $F$ is a Borel subgroup (that is, a maximal connected reduced soluble subgroup of $G$).
+If $G$ has a Borel subgroup $B$ defined over $K$ then $F=G/B$, but we do not yet assume that such a subgroup exists; that is, we do not assume that $F$ has a $k$-point.
+By definition, this last condition is equivalent to $G$ being \emph{quasi-split}.

-Locally in the {\'e}tale topology on $\Sp K$ there is an array of projective homogeneous $G$-varieties, $2^l$ in number where $l$ is the rank of $G$, as defined below, and $G$-morphisms between them; in particular, there are $G$-maps $F\to F_1,\ldots,F\to F_l$ that are {\'e}tale $\P^1$-bundles and there are $G$-maps $F\to X_i$ where $X_i$ is {\emph{minimal}}, that is, of Picard number $1$.
-We shall assume that all these varieties, and the morphisms in the lattice, are defined over $K$; this assumption is fulfilled automatically if the Dynkin diagram attached to $G$ has no symmetries.
-Indeed, the Galois group that acts on the array of varieties above is a quotient of the symmetry group of the Dynkin diagram.
+Locally in the {\'e}tale topology on $\Sp k$ there is an array of projective homogeneous $G$-varieties, $2^l$ in number where $l$ is the semi-simple rank of $G$, and $G$-morphisms between them; in particular, there are $G$-maps $F\to F_1,\ldots,F\to F_l$ that are {\'e}tale $\P^1$-bundles and there are $G$-maps $F\to X_i$ where $X_i$ is {\emph{minimal}}, that is, of Picard number $1$.
+We shall assume that all these varieties, and the morphisms in the lattice, are defined over $k$; this assumption is fulfilled automatically if the Dynkin diagram attached to $G$ has no symmetries.
+Indeed, the Galois group that acts on the array of varieties above is a subgroup of the symmetry group of the Dynkin diagram.
+If $G$ is quasi-split, this is, by definition, the same as $G$ being \emph{split}.